fakeveliu/fakeveliu.github.io/docs/index.markdown

 ## CapeGuy
 Unity, C# | [GitHub Repo](https://github.com/fakeveliu/CapeGuy) | [Gameplay Video](https://www.youtube.com/watch?v=tRJ_BaRIuRc)

-A 2D platformer adventure game.
+A 2D platform adventure game.
 Along the journey, the player controls CapeGuy to fight enemies in the forest and collect coins to unlock new levels.

 [[Read More]](projects/CapeGuy.md)